Energy Consumption/ CO2 Emission Results

 Shimadzu Corporation received a third-party assurance from Deloitte Tohmatsu Sustainability Co., Ltd., to disclose highly reliable environmental impact data.

-Scope of the report: Head office, works, research laboratories, branch offices, and sales offices of Shimadzu Corporation
+Scope of the report: Head office, works, research laboratory, branch offices, and sales offices of Shimadzu group companies

 GHG emissions in the supply chain (By category)